$-$BeginNetPS$-$

 Edible Qualities

-Scuppernong Muscadine Grape is a woody vine that is typically grown for its edible qualities.
+Scuppernong Muscadine Grape is a woody vine that is commonly grown for its edible qualities.
 It produces large clusters of green round fruit which are usually ready for picking from late summer to early fall.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: